sisby-folk/switchy/README.md

  - `/switch [name]` - alias for `/switchy set`
  - `/switchy delete [name]` - delete a preset.

-Support player customization from:
+On its own, supports player customization from:
  - [Drogtor The Nickinator](https://modrinth.com/mod/drogtor) - player `nickname`, `bio`, and `color`
  - [Fabric Tailor](https://modrinth.com/mod/fabrictailor) - set skin
  - [Origins](https://modrinth.com/mod/origins/versions) - current origins (includes all layers, e.g. [Statures](https://modrinth.com/mod/tinkerers-statures) for player height)

 ## Design

-Switchy can be loaded with or without any of its compatible mods, and any mod can add additional compat modules by adding them to `Switchy.COMPAT_MODULES`.
-Only loaded modules will save/load data.
+Switchy handles all of its interactions with other mods using a **Compatibility Module** system.
+Any mod can add new compatibility modules to switchy, and it will work without any changes.
+Switchy's mod compatibility for the mods above are made in this format, and can be used as reference.

-Note that this means that removing a compatible mod will cause its data to be removed from presets.
+Only loaded modules will load and save data - Note that this means that removing a compatible mod will cause its data to be removed from presets.

 ## Further Info